 Once fired, the fan inflates the bag in around three seconds, which is a very similar time to all compressed gas style bags.
 It stays inflated for three minutes before deflating, with the idea that deflating the bag will create a bigger airbag pocket for a trapped wearer.
-Black Diamond claims their rechargeable lithium-ion battery will support 4+ deployments per charge, enabling the user to repack the airbag in the event of a close call or a misfire.
+BD states the lithium-ion battery will support 4+ deployments per charge, enabling the user to repack the airbag after it's deployed.
 This will allow the wearer to use the airbag feature for the rest of the day or to return to the car with the added safety benefit of an airbag pack.
 In real life, most people don't need multiple pulls; we think the biggest advantage of this feature is that people will be less likely to hesitate pulling the trigger.
 A recent study by the University of British Columbia found that slightly over 20% of people who die in avalanches while wearing airbags (for one reason or another) don't deploy their airbag.

-Because a computerized system is more complex than a compressed air system, with a valve opening the trigger, the JetForce has self-checking diagnostics which briefly fires the fan at 100% in reverse to make sure your airbag pack is ready to go.
-Once all of this is complete, the pack gives you a green light for visual confirmation.
-This green light will continue to flash on and off throughout the day to continue to let the wearer know that everything is operating as it should.
+The JetForce performs a self-check where it fires the fan at 100% in reverse to make sure your airbag pack is in working order.
+Once this is determined, you get a green light for visual confirmation.
+This green light will continue to flash on and off throughout the day to continue to let the wearer know that the system is in working order.

 The Halo 28, like the rest of the JetForce packs, uses a battery and not compressed air.
-This means refilling or (in the case of the JetForce) recharging can be done at home or at your hotel.
-This is easier than finding a place to refill your canister or performing a cartridge swap in the case of the nitrogen canisters.
+This means refilling or (in the case of the JetForce) recharging can be done at home or at your hotel — much easier than getting a canister refilled or performing a cartridge swap.
 There are no restrictions on checking the battery of the JetForce packs, making ease of travel one of the biggest benefits.

 The Halo 28 features solid, slightly above average backcountry utility, which was certainly good, but not amazing.
 It has a large snow safety gear pocket that fits small to medium shovels and probes, but not all big options (it barely fits an average 300 cm probe).
 We could fit skins into this pocket most of the time, but it was a little bit of a hassle.